Myrmex/overview/cadmus/dev/concepts/graph-mappings.md

 The mapping process can set some metadata, which get stored under arbitrary keys, and are available to any template in the context of its root mapping.

-Metadata can be emitted by the mapping process itself, or be defined in a mapping's output under the `metadata` property.
+Metadata can be emitted by the mapping process itself, or be defined in a mapping's `output` under the `metadata` property.
 This is an object where each property is a metadatum with its string value.

-Currently the mapping process emits these metadata:
+Currently, the mapping process automatically emits these metadata:

 - `item-id`: the item ID (GUID).
 - `part-id`: the part ID (GUID).